-CMS currently offers two undergraduate courses.
-"The Ocean" (MAST 200) is designed primarily for non-science majors and provides an overview of how the oceans work.
+CMS currently offers two undergraduate courses "The Ocean" (MAST 200) is designed primarily for non-science majors and provides an overview of how the oceans work.
 This course integrates basic physical, chemical, geological, and biological principles while exploring topics ranging from why the oceans are salty to the status of the world's fisheries.

-A more advanced course, "Introduction to Ocean Science" (MAST 482), is geared to junior and senior science, engineering, and math students interested in oceanography.
-It is designed both as a stand-alone course, as well as a first course for students interested in pursuing graduate-level oceanography courses.
+A more advanced course, "Introduction to Ocean Science" (MAST 482), is geared to junior and senior students pursuing majors and careers in environmental studies, physical and life sciences or engineering.
+It is designed both as a stand-alone course and to prepare students for graduate-level oceanography courses.
 It provides a more detailed introduction to the ocean including seafloor geography, the chemistry of water and sediments, the physics of ocean circulation, and the biology of the seas.
 The course takes a problem-solving approach requiring introductory calculus, chemistry, and physics.
-Subjects covered include global climate change, deep-sea hydrothermal vents, coastal pollution, waning fish stocks, and the ozone hole.
+Subjects covered include global climate change, marine biodiversity, hydrothermal vent communities, coastal pollution, waning fish stocks, and the ozone hole.

 Advanced undergraduate students may enroll in entry-level graduate courses in marine studies with the instructor's permission.
-While some classes are taught at the CMS research complex in Lewes, 90 miles south of the main campus, interactive television linking the two sites allows Newark-based students to attend without commuting to Lewes.
+While some classes are taught at the CMS research complex in

+Lewes, 90 miles south of the main campus, interactive television linking the two sites allows Newark-based students to attend without commuting to Lewes.